Skip navigation

 • Go to the dentist once or twice every year for an exam and cleaning.
 Your dentist will evaluate if you have a need for more frequent visits.

-DIABETES SCREENING
+PREDIABETES AND TYPE 2 DIABETES SCREENING

 You should be tested more often if you have other risk factors for diabetes, such as:

-• You a first-degree relative with diabetes
+• You have a first-degree relative with diabetes.

-• If you are overweight and have other risk factors such as high blood pressure and are planning to become pregnant
+• If you are overweight and have other risk factors, such as high blood pressure, and are planning to become pregnant.

 EYE EXAM